Planning a Hackathon Event

 Step twelve: Provide the necessary resources

 Hackathons require a number of resources to be successful, from food and refreshments to technical equipment.
-The resources you need depend on many factors.
+The resources and hackathon tools you need depend on many factors.
 Are you flying remote employees in and providing lodging for the event?
 If the hackathon is offsite, you may also want to arrange for transportation.
-Make sure to clearly communicate what resources are available to participants and provide what they need, such as access to data, APIs, software tools, and technical support.
+Make sure to clearly communicate what resources are available to participants and provide what they need, such as access to data, APIs, hackathon software tools, and technical support.

 Step thirteen: Conduct an event retrospective

 Conduct an event retrospective to reflect on and discuss the overall hackathon experience.
 This is the space to address learnings, lessons, and strengths to ensure you can continuously improve for the next hackathon.
 It’s best to hear from all stakeholders and active participants in the process to get their honest perspective, which can help to improve communication and strengthen relationships amongst team members.

 Highlight the successes, ah-ha moments, and pain points across the various phases of the hackathon.
 Document best practices for future work and continuous improvement opportunities.
 Turn pain points into growth and improvement areas.
 Brainstorm how you might eliminate areas of struggle and replace them with better systems and ways of working.
 It’s best to identify creative solutions to problems after you’ve stepped away for a few days but while the experience is still top of mind.

 Step fourteen: Show participants the fruits of their labor